 Consistent with the standards and beliefs stated by ACPA – College Student Educators International, NASPA -Student Affairs Administrators in Higher Education and the Council for the Advancement of Standards, UCA’s course of study offers opportunities to experience the exciting relationship between theory and practice.
 Students are expected to meet the intellectual challenges of coursework, assistantships, and professional involvement and to participate in learning experiences leading to an understanding of college student development, collegiate subcultures, organizational dynamics, and the nature of higher education.
 Another important learning goal is to encourage appreciation of multiple perspectives while developing communication, consultation, and interpersonal relations skills.

-A unique experience of the CSPA program is the yearly visit to Qingdao University for the study of student personnel services at Chinese Universities.
-Students have the option of spending two weeks in Qingdao and Beijing experiencing the collegiate and country's culture to enhance their understanding of diverse cultures and the international student experience.
+A unique experience of the CSPA program is the yearly visit to Qingdao University for the study of student personnel services and higher education at Chinese Universities.
+Students have the option of spending two weeks in Qingdao and Beijing experiencing the collegiate and country’s culture to enhance their understanding of diverse cultures and the international student experience.